Romani Holocaust: Aryan racial purity

 The aim of measures taken by the State to defend the homogeneity of the German nation must be the physical separation of Gypsydom from the German nation, the prevention of miscegenation, and finally, the regulation of the way of life of pure and part-Gypsies.
 The necessary legal foundation can only be created through a Gypsy Law, which prevents further intermingling of blood, and which regulates all the most pressing questions which go together with the existences of Roma in the living space of the German nation.

-Himmler took special interest into the "Aryan" origins of the Romani and distinguished between "settled" (assimilated) and "unsettled" Romani.
+Himmler took special interest in the "Aryan" origins of the Romani and distinguished between "settled" (assimilated) and "unsettled" Romani.
 In May 1942 an order was issued according to which all "Gypsies" living in the Balkans were to be arrested.

 Although the Nazi regime never produced the "Gypsy Law" desired by Himmler, policies and decrees were passed which discriminated against the Romani people.
 Roma were classified as "asocial" and "criminals" by the Nazi regime.
-From 1933 on, Roma were placed in concentration camps.
+From 1933 on, some Roma were placed in concentration camps, usually categorised as asocials.
 After 1937, the Nazis started to carry out racial examinations on the Roma living in Germany.
-In 1938, Himmler issued an order regarding the 'Gypsy question' which explicitly mentioned "race" which stated that it was "advisable to deal with the Gypsy question on the basis of race."
+From 1935, whole populations of Romani were forcibly interned in Zigeunerlager ("Gypsy Camps").
+In 1938, Himmler issued an order regarding the 'Gypsy question' which explicitly mentioned "race", stating that it was "advisable to deal with the Gypsy question on the basis of race."
 The decree made it law to register all Roma (including Mischlinge – mixed race), as well as those people who "travel around in a Gypsy fashion" over the age of six.
 Although the Nazis believed that the Roma had originally been Aryan, over time, the Nazis said, they became mixed-race and so were classified as "non-Aryan" and of an "alien race".